Leo Law Office, APLC • May 23, 2024

 Why You Need a Durable Power of Attorney in California

-Avoiding Conservatorship If you become incapacitated without a DPOA, your family may need to seek a conservatorship, a court-supervised process to appoint someone to manage your affairs.
+If you become incapacitated without a DPOA, your family may need to seek a conservatorship, a court-supervised process to appoint someone to manage your affairs.
 Conservatorship can be time-consuming, costly, and stressful.
-A DPOA allows you to choose your agent in advance, avoiding the need for court intervention.
+A DPOA allows you to choose your agent in advance, which may reduce the likelihood of court involvement depending on the circumstances.

 Protecting Your Interests